bogaudio/BogaudioModules/README.md

 ![Modules screenshot](./doc/www/modules.png)

+## Builds/Releases

+Find downloadable builds on on the [releases page](https://github.com/bogaudio/BogaudioModules/releases).
+Generally there will be a new release for each "major" (binary-incompatible) version of Rack.

+Currently there are Mac and Linux builds; Windows coming soon.

 ## Building

 You'll need to be set up to build [VCV Rack](https://github.com/VCVRack/Rack) itself.
 Switch to the `plugins/` directory there, then: